 Based on table variables of the lead and its related table or the lead interactions with marketing activities.

-The score which is added or deducted when the related condition is met.
+The score is added or deducted when the related condition is met.

 To add a component, either condition or action, drag the condition to the canvas from the Toolbox, then drag action and connect the action to the previously added condition.